brianmwadime/smutchings.github.io/_designer/2018-03-11-monzocharitypots.md

 I posted my initial prototype and assumptions to the Monzo Community forum.
 You can read the thread here: https://community.monzo.com/t/pots-improvement-charity-pots/34270.

-Feedback on the feature suggestion and prototype was mainly positive, [https://community.monzo.com/t/pots-improvement-charity-pots/34270/21?u=smutchings](with one or two people) even thinking that this was a product feature Monzo was about to work on.
+Feedback on the feature suggestion and prototype was mainly positive, [with one or two people](https://community.monzo.com/t/pots-improvement-charity-pots/34270/21?u=smutchings) even thinking that this was a product feature Monzo was about to work on.
 Oops!

 ### Potential Future Improvements